 The Health Center Program is designed to provide community-based primary health care for people in need.
 According to the Health Resources and Services Administration, these centers can be considered federal treatment options, as they accept federal grant funding to serve people in need.
 They may accept private insurance payments, but a health center must provide care for all people regardless of their ability to pay for services.

-A fact sheet from the Department of Health and Human Services suggests that there are 1,400 health centers operating in the United States, and more than 27 million people rely on a center like this for care.
+A fact sheet from the Department of Health and Human Services suggests that 1,400 health centers are operating in the United States, and more than 27 million people rely on a center like this for care.
 While you may have never heard of this particular program before, it could be the solution you have been looking for to help you deal with an addiction.

 A health center is designed to provide wraparound care, meaning that people who get care here might get help for all sorts of issues, including diabetes, heart disease, infections, reproductive health, and joint pain.
 But many people come to centers like this for help with addictions.